kacienk/Engine-Data-Analyser/README.md

 | Time | 1 | 2 | 3 | ... |
 |------|---|---|---|-----|

 Where `Time` column contains timestamps and the rest of the columns contain collected data.
+Currently only one minute difference between timestamps is supported.
 You should specify what data given column contains when constructing `Analyser` instance.

 There is an example of `Engine Data Analyser` usage presented in `main.py` file.